will-thompson-k/deeplearning-nlp-models/nlpmodels/notebooks/transformer/README.md

 ## Usage

-Transform a corpus and train the model is a few lines of code:
+Transform a corpus and train the model in a few lines of code:

 ```python